FelicityLam/FelicityLam/README.md

-* 👋 Hi, I’m @FelicityLam, a student from Nanjing University
+* 👋 Hi, I’m @FelicityLam, a student from Peking University
-* 🌱 I’m currently majored in Financial Engineering, interested in financial modeling
+* 🌱 I’m currently learing Financial Engineering & Economics, interested in financial modeling
-* 📫 How to reach me: 181870113@smail.nju.edu.cn
+* 📫 How to reach me: felicity_lin@qq.com

 <!--
 **FelicityLam/FelicityLam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.